It is really interesting to observe human behavior during a crisis like currently roaming the coronavirus outbreak, from a subjective point of view.

 Outbreak And Downsizing

-The first thing that comes to the mind during economic downturn is downsizing.
+The first thing that comes to mind during an economic downturn is downsizing.
 Companies will be aware of lowered consumption, government restrictions, and a bear market.

 Now it is more clear than ever, that having 9-5 jobs is crucial in surviving the temporary madness and potential upcoming depression.
 Those who have stable corporate office jobs don’t have to worry about regular cash flow.
 Most of the companies are well-capitalized and can support their employees for a few months.

-If the situation won’t change for better, It is easy for them to switch to complete a remote working environment since physical presence in the office was to this day only about showing off, having a chat with a colleague and debating over the newest rumors.
+If the situation won’t change for the better, It is easy for them to switch to complete a remote working environment since physical presence in the office was to this day only about showing off, having a chat with a colleague, and debating over the newest rumors.

 New Remote Jobs Market